Bullying online or at school

 The Victorian Equal Opportunity and Human Rights Commission enquiry line can provide information to people about discrimination before they choose to make a complaint.

-However, if you want to speak directly to a human rights commission or industrial tribunal about making a complaint you can contact:
+You can make a complaint online or by speaking directly to a human rights commission or industrial tribunal about making a complaint by contacting the:

-- the Victorian Equal Opportunity and Human Rights (Victorian law)
+- Victorian Equal Opportunity and Human Rights Commission (Victorian law)

-- the Australian Human Rights Commission Complaints (Commonwealth law)
+- Australian Human Rights Commission Complaints Infoline (Commonwealth law)

 Victorian Equal Opportunity and Human Rights Commission